chainapsis/ewallet/documentation/key_share_node.md

 # Deny all other access to PostgreSQL
 sudo iptables -A DOCKER-USER -p tcp --dport 5432 -j DROP

+# Restrict Key Share Node server port to localhost only (for reverse proxy access)
+sudo iptables -I DOCKER-USER 3 -p tcp --dport ${SERVER_PORT} -s 127.0.0.1 -j ACCEPT

+# Deny all other access to Key Share Node server port
+sudo iptables -A DOCKER-USER -p tcp --dport ${SERVER_PORT} -j DROP
 ```

 > **Explanation:**
 >
-> - **INPUT chain**: Blocks all host services except SSH
+> - **INPUT chain**: Blocks all host services except SSH and HTTPS
-> - **DOCKER-USER chain**: Restricts PostgreSQL access to localhost by default,
->   with optional trusted IP access
-> - Docker automatically allows your Key Share Node server port through its own
+> - **DOCKER-USER chain**: Restricts PostgreSQL and Key Share Node server port
->   rules
+>   access appropriately
 > - `-I` inserts the ACCEPT rules at the top so they are matched first
 > - `-A` appends the DROP rule at the bottom
-> - SSH (22) is allowed from anywhere for remote access
+> - SSH (22) and HTTPS (443) are allowed from anywhere for remote access and
+>   reverse proxy
 > - PostgreSQL (5432) is restricted to localhost by default, with optional
 >   trusted IP access
+> - Key Share Node server port is restricted to localhost only (for reverse
+>   proxy access)
-> - All other host services are blocked by the INPUT chain DROP rule
+> - All other services are blocked by the respective DROP rules

 #### 3. Make firewall rules persistent